-Department Chair; Associate Professor of Biology
+Department Chair; Professor of Biology

 wildlife conservation, avian ecology, waterfowl biology, migratory behavior, radar science